Linaro/website/_posts/current/blog/2020-10-22-device-tree-future-improvements.md

 ---
 related_project:
   - DTE
 layout: post
 title: Device Tree - Future Improvements
+description:
-description: 'Over the years there have been countless discussions around Device Tree.
+  "Over the years there have been countless discussions around Device Tree.
   It is not a problem that has gone unnoticed.
 Still the impression seems to be that little is actually happening.
 Why is that?
 Linaro are working with many SoC vendors and we have maintainers in the projects discussed within this article.
-Since Linaro is a neutral player in the Arm ecosystem, we believe that Linaro is the perfect organization to address challenging problems, such as the ones described within this blog. '
+Since Linaro is a neutral player in the Arm ecosystem, we believe that Linaro is the perfect organization to address challenging problems, such as the ones described within this blog. "
 date: 2020-10-23 11:08:40
 image: /assets/images/content/devicetree-logo_vertical-devicetree.png
 tags:
   - Device Tree
   - Arm Ecosystem
   - Linaro
   - Linux Kernel
 related_projects:
   - DTE
-category: Blog
+category: blog
 author: joakim.bech
 ---

 # Device Tree - Future improvements

 Device Tree has been around for a long time and is a well known technology for engineers working with embedded devices.
 One of the key goals with Device Tree was to separate specific settings related to a specific SoC into separate configurations, in a way that would make it possible to run a generic kernel (Linux kernel) and provide different Device Tree Blobs (the name that refers to the compiled form of a Device Tree configuration, DTB for short) for different hardware configurations.
 Originating from [Open Firmware](https://www.kernel.org/doc/html/latest/devicetree/usage-model.html#history), Device Tree was picked up by the Linux kernel roughly fifteen years ago, as an effort to try and sort out what at the time was a rather [messy](https://lkml.org/lkml/2011/3/17/492) configuration of Arm devices.
 Today, you will find hundreds of DTS-files in the Linux kernel tree for all sorts of devices coming from a plethora of SoC manufacturers.
-In Linux kernel v5.8 there are 1833 *.dts files, which shows the Device Tree approach of doing device configuration in Linux kernel has been pretty successful.
+In Linux kernel v5.8 there are 1833 \*.dts files, which shows the Device Tree approach of doing device configuration in Linux kernel has been pretty successful.

 With this clearly being such a well established technology and having configurations for so many devices, is there any problem with it?
 Our embedded devices seem to boot up fine using this approach.
 As with other technologies, things are constantly evolving and a technology that was well designed and fully working a couple of years ago, might be in need of updates to fit better with the systems which are available and being used today.
 This is what Linaro, along with its members, have seen with respect to the Device Tree -- it’s not just about evolving a working technology to work with future systems, it’s also about improving usability, enhancing security, etc., which are always ongoing efforts.